Synchronization modes - overview

 • A Story in Jira is synchronized as a Requirement of type "User Story" in Spira according to the mapping defined.

-• Requirements in Jira are synchronized to Spira
+• Jira Server/DataCenter: Requirement hierarchies are not synchronized due to architectural differences.

 • Tasks